Skip to content

 Internet Privacy

-• Use a VPN to mask your IP address and location — especially critical on shared Wi-Fi networks
+• Use a VPN to mask your IP address and location, critical on shared or public Wi-Fi

-• Use private/incognito browsing for all creator-related web activity
+• Use private/incognito browsing for all creator-related activity

-• Never log into personal and creator accounts in the same browser — this creates cross-contamination that platforms can detect and associate
+• Never log into personal and creator accounts in the same browser.
+Platforms cross-reference accounts and can associate them

-• Regularly clear cookies and browsing data on any shared devices
+• Regularly clear cookies on any shared devices

-• Store creator content in a separate, encrypted cloud storage account
+• Store creator content in a separate, encrypted cloud account

-• Never sync creator content to your main iCloud or Google account — automatic backups go everywhere those accounts go
+• Never sync creator content to your main iCloud or Google account, because automatic backups spread everywhere those accounts go

 • Use strong, unique passwords managed by a dedicated password manager

-• Review and lock down privacy settings on all personal social media accounts
+• Lock down privacy settings on all personal social accounts

 • Ensure personal accounts are private, not public